Take a tour through the unique archaeology and heritage of the Uists.

-Uist is a wild and windswept place that nestles towards the southern end of the Outer Hebrides.
-It’s part of an archipelago that extends from Berneray in the north to Eriskay in the south.
+Uist is a wild and windswept chain of islands in the Outer Hebrides, now linked by a road that runs from Berneray in the north, passes through Benbecula, and ends in Eriskay in the south.

-The islands are divided between the beautiful beaches and fertile machair plain of the west and the deserted moorland of the east, where you’re more likely to see eagles than people.
+The islands are divided between the beautiful beaches and machair plains of the west and deserted moorland of the east, where you’re likely to see more eagles than people.

-Uist Archaeology offers bespoke tours for individuals or small groups, led by Dr Kate MacDonald, an archaeologist who has lived and worked in the islands for twenty years.
-The tour will take you off the beaten track, bringing the story of Uist’s unique history and culture to life.
+Uist Archaeology offers bespoke tours, led by Dr Kate MacDonald, an archaeologist who has lived and worked in the islands for twenty years.
+The tours will take you off the beaten track, bringing the story of Uist’s unique history and heritage to life.